But Most Nonprofits Still Don’t Get It

 So what’s holding some nonprofits back from soliciting endowment gifts?

 Nothing but Fear Itself

-I think they may worry that if they go after these larger, gifts, somehow their annual giving cash is going to disappear.
+I think they worry that if they go after these larger gifts, somehow annual gifts will disappear.
 So, okay, worst case scenario: even if you don’t get that $1000 annual gift from a donor who decides to make a $20,000 endowment gift, you’re going to have the earnings that principal provides, and you have the principal itself.
 Plus, as I said above, an endowment gift can eliminate a cost from your balance sheet permanently, which is something annual giving can’t.

 Philanthropy is not a zero-sum game.
 Getting more support over here doesn’t mean you have to lose the same amount over there.
 When you choose not to solicit for endowments, you’re cutting your nonprofit off from the larger, transformative gifts that really make a difference to you and your organization.